 Social media

-Monitoring social media platforms is surely one of the most important business analytics processes.
-To stay informed about your audience and listen in to what they have to say about you, it’s crucial to monitor channels such as Twitter, Facebook, Instagram, YouTube, and others.
+Monitoring social media platforms is one of the most important business analytics processes.
+To stay informed about your audience and listen in to what they have to say about you, it’s crucial to monitor the top platforms.

 An effective media monitoring tool will help you filter information in the posts, replies, and even comments from other users.
 Once you get that information, you can then gather insights from the reactions and sentiments your audience has about you, a brand, or a campaign.

-Social platforms aren’t the only place people express their opinions.
-Depending on the industry and field of expertise you’re in, there are several online communities to monitor.
-These include Reddit, Quora, Stack Overflow, Steam, and many more.
+Depending on your industry and field of expertise, there are several online communities to monitor.
+These include:

 Finding online forums and communities may not be the easiest thing to do if you have a niche business, but that’s why tools like daily media monitoring are priceless.
 Not only will you know what they are saying about you, you will also be able to locate your target audience and which online networks they frequent the most.